An echo server with Miou

 Since it's now possible to utilise multiple domains, let's take advantage of this to instantiate more than one server.
 Indeed, it's conceivable that multiple servers could exist at the same address (localhost:3000).
 In such a scenario, it's first come, first served.
 Therefore, we can envision managing multiple servers in parallel, each handling several clients concurrently.

 To distribute the implementation of our server across multiple domains, we'll use Miou.parallel.
-We won't forget to involve dom0 (referring to our rule where dom0 would never be assigned a task from other domain) via Miou.call_cc:
+We won't forget to involve dom0 (referring to our rule where dom0 would never be assigned a task from other domain) via Miou.async:

 let () = Miou_unix.run @@ fun () ->